craigmcc/craigmcc-turborepo/packages/daisyui-config/README.md

 > created for Tailwind support.

 This package has the following purposes:
-* Provide a prebuilt *globals.css* file for a basic Tailwind CSS setup.
+* Provide a prebuilt *globals.css* file for a basic Tailwind CSS setup, with DaisyUI installed as well.
+You do not need to utilize *packages/tailwind-config* if you are using this package, because it includes the same required Tailwind configuration that package, plus what DaisyUI requires.
 * Provide a prebuilt *postcss.config.mjs* file that must be included in the root of the project. (either using a dependency or via copy/paste).
-* Provide prespecified versions of the Tailwind dependencies so that any app or package depending on this package will always use the same versions.
+* Provide prespecified versions of the Tailwind and DaisyUI dependencies so that any app or package depending on this package will always use the same versions.

-If you wish to use a Tailwind CSS setup that has been preconfigured for a particular component library (such as Daisy UI or Shadcn UI), you should use the corresponding configuration package instead; they will include the Tailwind configuration, plus the extra configuration needed by that particular package.

 ## Installation